MIPS/ndk/docs/ContinuousBuilds.md

 The NDK's continuous builds can be accessed by anyone with a Google account at http://partner.android.com/build.
 Select "Build List" from the menu on the left and then choose a branch and target from the menus at the top of the page.
+Note that the "product" defaults to the macOS download, so if you're using Linux or Windows you'll need to change that combo box too.

 **Disclaimer**: These builds are **not** suitable for production use.
 This is just a continuous build.
 The amount of testing these builds have been put